mitul45/expense-manager/README.md

 - Uses [Google Sheet](https://docs.google.com/spreadsheets/d/1NfF1A0UC6qLuOE7eiTsAzNVAskNcYeuPHAkzSURH0Pc/edit?usp=sharing) as a database to store expenses. **Why?**
     1. Privacy.
 It's your personal data.
 It should belong to you.
     1. Sheets is [way better](https://www.google.co.in/search?q=cool+things+you+can+do+with+excel&oq=cool+things+your+can+do+with+ex&aqs=chrome.1.69i57j0l5.10138j0j4&sourceid=chrome&ie=UTF-8#q=cool+things+you+can+do+with+google+sheets) at handling numbers than me.
 You can do all kinds of analysis using graphs, formulas, etc.
-    1. I didn't want to write backend 🤓
+    1. I didn't want to write backend :nerd_face:
 - [`Progressive Web App`](https://developers.google.com/web/progressive-web-apps/) - Quick to load, can be installed as a standalone app on phone.
 - Easier sharing.
 Sharing expenses with someone (wife, family)?
 [Share](https://support.google.com/docs/answer/2494822?co=GENIE.Platform%3DDesktop&hl=en) the expense sheet and all of your combined data belongs to the single sheet.
 - Backup.
 Didn't I tell you it uses Google Sheets to store expenses?
-Your data is always backed up on 🌥
+Your data is always backed up on :partly_sunny:
 - [Mobile friendly](http://i.imgur.com/vqz7zDA.png) layout.

 ## How to get started